sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 ```

 Notice a routing table is attached to a specific VM in the VNET, not to VNET
 itself.
+The route is a concept of ENI/VNIC, not VNET (i.e. route table is attached to ENI/VNIC).
-In VNET the VM functions like a router, to which a routing table is
+In VNET the VM functions like a router, to which a routing table is attached.
-attached.
+This makes a difference when plumbing metering.

 ![dash-dataplane-routing-table-vm](./images/dash-dataplane-routing-table-vm.svg)